odoe/odoenet/markdown-pages/blog/intro-vite-js/index.md

 ## Rambling

-There used to be a time when I would write our JavaScript in multiple files They might look something like this.
+There used to be a time when I would write JavaScript in multiple files They might look something like this.

 ```js
 // start.js